 Accepting financial aid funds is confusing.
-By accepting money from your financial aid package in this order, you can graduate as cheaply as possible.
+Accept money from your financial aid package in this order to graduate as cheaply as possible.

 Interest capitalization is the bane of any student loan borrower, adding thousands of dollars to the amount you owe over the life of a loan.

 The Pluto Money App was designed to help members of Generation Z manage their money smarter so that they can reach their financial goals.
 Learn how.

 If you’re new to investing, the Stash investment app makes getting started easy and simple.
 In this review, we explain the various ways that you can use Stash.

 College is expensive, and for most people that means one thing: Student loans.
 Here are 12 ways you can lower your college bill so that you have fewer loans.